huit/devops-vetting/interrogation.markdown

    * scale the system to handle system mail from 20,000 servers.
    * scale the system to handle 100,000 mail users
    * discuss how you would implement monitoring for each component of the system

+3. When researching technologies and best-practices, what are the sources of current information that you rely upon most frequently?

 ## Puppet Questions